practice-proactive/HelloWorld/projects.md

 -----------------------------

-## steps to contribute on an ongoing project
+## steps to contribute on an ongoing project  :octocat:

 - look for a project that you are interested
 - contact on mentioned contact medium
-- contribute
+- contribute :busts_in_silhouette:
 - profit :moneybag: